Dwij45/Resale-Car-Price-Predictor/README.md

 - If you see `ModuleNotFoundError: No module named 'flask'`, ensure the virtualenv is activated and `pip install -r requirements.txt` completed without errors.
 - If the server raises a `FileNotFoundError` about CSV files, ensure your CSV is in the project root and named one of the expected files (the app checks multiple candidates).
 The workspace shows `Cleaned Car.csv`, which is acceptable.
 - If `/predict` returns an error text stating the model is missing, ensure a model pickle exists in the project root with one of these names: `LinearRegressionModel.pkl`, `linear_regression_model.pkl`, or `model.pkl`.

-If you want, I can also create a minimal placeholder model (so you can test the UI without a trained model).
-Say "create placeholder model" and I'll add it.